privisi/Java-Eclipse-Teaching/README.md

 **Challenge**

-4. Make a mvc program that has a filled circle follow the mouse.
+**4. Make a mvc program that has a filled circle follow the mouse.**

 When you click the mouse, it should create / draw a circle where you clicked.